This is our review of the HSBC Premier Mastercard credit card.

 The HSBC Premier bank account and credit card, between them, offer a range of financial and insurance benefits – see the website for details.
 These include 0% interest on balance transfers for 18 months from account opening (1.4% fee) and 0% interest on purchases for 9 months from account opening.

-Travel benefits include the ability to buy airport lounge access via LoungeKey for £20 per visit per person, free use of Boingo wi-fi hotspots and a 10% discount on hotel bookings at Expedia and Agoda.
+- the ability to buy airport lounge access via LoungeKey for £20 per visit per person

 What is the HSBC Premier Mastercard annual fee?